A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 _Command: `/pa setcreator (course) (player)`_

-## ParkourLevel Restrictions

-ParkourLevels can be used to apply restrictions to Courses and lobbies.
-The validation will be based on the minimum level requirement.
-For example, if a Course has a minimum level requirement of 10, and the Player has a ParkourLevel of 12, then the teleportation will be allowed otherwise the Player will be notified.

-_Command: `/pa setminlevel (course) (level)`_
-Set the minimum level of the specified Course to the specified ParkourLevel.
-Any Player that now attempts to join this Course will be prevented from doing so unless they have a high enough ParkourLevel.

-_Command: `/pa setlobby (name) (level)`_
-Create a Lobby and set the minimum level requirement for teleportation to the ParkourLevel specified.
-This is used if you organize your Courses into separate lobbies and wish to prevent the Player to teleport unless they have a high enough ParkourLevel.

 ## Set Maximum Deaths

 You are able to limit the amount of deaths a Player can accumilate before they are kicked off the Course for extra challenge.
 An example could be a quick challenging Course that allows the Player just 1 life to complete.